deeplearning4j/deeplearning4j/gettingstarted.md

 * DeepLearning4J requires [Java 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) or above.

 * You can install DL4J either from source or from Maven central.
-Here are the **source** instructions.
+Here are the **source** instructions, which require Github (Mac and Windows users, see below).

          git clone https://github.com/agibsonccc/java-deeplearning
          cd java-deeplearning